Dpdl-io/DpdlEngine/README.md

 println(s)
 ```

-Iterate over the obove HashMap using the objects and methods provided by the java API:
+Iterate over the obove HashMap using the same objects and methods as provided by the java API:
 ```python
 object es = map.entrySet()
 object iter = es.iterator()